BristolPound/elementor/README.md

 It's about time for a live page builder, with no limits of design.
 A page builder that delivers high-end page designs and advanced capabilities, never before seen on WordPress.

-It's time for **Elementor Page Builder**.
+It's time for **Wroter Page Builder**.

 ### Faster.
 Much faster. ###
 Instant reaction was a key feature we wanted to achieve.
 Instant drag & drop, instant live edit, instant page load.
-The speed of Elementor is not matched by any other page builder, free or paid.
+The speed of Wroter is not matched by any other page builder, free or paid.
 This makes the interface fun and easy to work with, as well as reduces the time it takes to design.

 ### Live design.
 Truly live. ###
 Never again work on the backend and guess what the frontend will look like.
-With Elementor, you edit the page and simultaneously see exactly how it looks like.
-Elementor features live editing that is truly live, with no need to press update or go to preview mode.
+With Wroter, you edit the page and simultaneously see exactly how it looks like.
+Wroter features live editing that is truly live, with no need to press update or go to preview mode.

 ### Surprises you won't see anywhere else. ###
 Create pages that have "the designer touch", by including unique features like box shadows, background overlays, hover and entrance animations, advanced buttons and more.
 We worked hard to create the perfect balance between full design capabilities and an intuitive and clean interface.
 You no longer need to use code, HTML, CSS or shortcode.